opentensor/developer-docs/docs/schedule-key-swap.md

 ## Checking your scheduled swap status

-To check if your coldkey has been scheduled for swap or has been place in arbitration, run the below command:
+To check if your coldkey has been scheduled for swap or has been place in arbitration, run the below command.
+Make sure you have pulled the latest from the `feat/arbitrage-coldkeys` branch to use the below `check_coldkey_swap` command:

 ```bash
   btcli wallet check_coldkey_swap
 ```

 ## Arbitration